renekfr/SelectiveAdam/README.md

 ## Features

-- **Selective Update**: Only the portions of the parameters corresponding to "visible" positions (as defined by a mask) are updated.
+- **Selective Update**: Only the portions of the parameters corresponding to "visibility" (as defined by a mask) are updated.
+Either all parameters are updated!
 - **Adam-Inspired**: Leverages adaptive learning rates through exponential moving averages and bias corrections.
 - **Easy Integration**: Built to work seamlessly with PyTorch, making it simple to integrate into your projects.
 - **Open Source**: Distributed under the MIT license, you are free to use and modify it as needed.